 As Sapphire pulled out of his grasp, the sheet slipped from her fingers and exposed the gem buried in her chest by the wrath of Zeus.
 Dracus’ eyes grew large and the lust in them turned to greed.

 Being a man of great stature and muscle, it was quite easy to overpower the slight young woman who had dared to defy him.
 As her screams of pain and rage echoed throughout the small village on the coast of Greece, Dracus dug the giant blue stone from Sapphire’s heart, with the dagger strapped at his side.

-Poseidon aimed his trident at Atlantis, destroying the island and all of its inhabitants.
+At the outpouring of grief that engulfed all who lived in the sea, Poseidon went to the king and they made their plans for retribution.
+Aiming his trident at Atlantis, the god of the sea destroyed the island and all of its inhabitants.
 Those who tried to escape by boat, were immediately set upon by the mer-people.
 No man, woman, or child would survive the sinking of Atlantis.

 Zeus’ curse on the woman who spurned him had come to pass.
-She was the last to see her beloved home and people as the island disappeared beneath the churning waters of Poseidon’s domain.
+Atalanti was the last to see her beloved home and people as the island disappeared beneath the churning waters of Poseidon’s domain.
 The Mermaid’s Heart was lost that day.
 Legend has it that the stone was locked in a chest that could only be opened with three magical keys entrusted to Dracus’ brothers, somewhere in Athens, before he was killed.

-Copyright 2016, Lucky Pen, LLC
+Copyright 2016, kjporter